 The last step before running the flow model is to specify the location of the pumping well and its pumping rate.
-In MODFLOW, a well is implemented by assigning its pumping/injection rate to a cell or multiple cells.
-It is implicitly assumed that the well penetrates the full thickness of the cell(s).

-You can simulate the effects of pumping from a well that penetrates more than one aquifer or layer by using the Multi-Node Well (MNW1) Package.
+We can simulate the effects of pumping from a well that penetrates more than one layer by using the Well (WEL) Package, the Multi-Node Well (MNW1) Package, or the Multi-Node Well 2 (MNW2) Package.